What are training objectives?

 Taking another look at our lesson objective example, we see that it is at the “Apply” level of Bloom’s Taxonomy.
 That is, we want our learners to take their knowledge from the two lower levels and use it in this new situation.
 So, this means we need to create some tasks at those two lower levels.
 Following are some student learning examples.

-Learning Objective #1: Acquire needed vocabulary
+Training Objective #1: Acquire needed vocabulary

 Student learning objective example: Learners will memorize the target customer service phrases.